 Gas carriers are normally built in such a way that there is maximum compatibility with a range of terminals.
 Terminal personnel prior to acceptance of any nomination should always confirm compatibility of any particular ship and terminal from a technical viewpoint.
 Confirmation should include items such as mooring studies, manifold configurations and ESD link (Emergency Shut Down) compatibility.

 Communications should start before the intended voyage and continue until the arrival of the ship alongside: they must also include the period of cargo operations and continue until the ship departs.
-All communications should be carried out in a common language so that misunderstanding cannot develop.
+All communications should be carried out in a Questions and answers to CES test about English Language and Grammarcommon language so that misunderstanding cannot develop.
 Usually, apart from some coastal trades, this will be English.

 Prior to arrival

 As a ship approaches a port, direct contact should be established between ship and shore as soon as possible.
 Modern communications will readily allow the terminal to update the ship on its requirements for the envisaged transfer operation.
 Additionally, port requirements, berthing arrangements and the facilities available can also be advised.